VR-Moria/OSVR-Installer/README.md

 ## Running on Windows

-The file nondirectmode_window.bat will run an OSVR server with a configuration file that shows a window on the main display.
-This script must be run from within the INSTALL/bin directory where it lives.
-Once that is running, any of the RenderManager demo programs can be run.
+The file *nondirectmode_window.bat* will run an OSVR server with a configuration file that shows a window on the main display and the file *nondirectmode_window_lookabout.bat* will show it with stored user motion.
+These scripts must be run from within the INSTALL/bin directory where they live.
+Once one of them is running, any of the RenderManager demo programs can be run; they must be run from within the INSTALL/bin directory for the lookabout approach because that's where the stored data file is.

 This project also comes with an osvrInstaller.aip file, which is and Advanced Installer script to generate an MSI file for installation on Windows.
 It